 For those who don't need to carry large loads, small vans are the ideal choice because they’re practical, cheaper to insure and run, perfect for nipping between jobs and easier to park in busy town centres.

 Ideally, small vans should also be comfortable, easy to drive and rugged, yet still offer a decent amount of payload for those occasions when you need to carry that little bit extra.

-There's a good choice from some big brands, including the Volkswagen Caddy and Citroen Berlingo, plus 100% electric vans such as the Renault Kangoo Z.E. and Nissan e-NV200 – perfect for the new Ultra Low Emissions Zones in London.
+There's a good choice from some big brands, including the Ford Transit Connect, Volkswagen Caddy and Citroen Berlingo, plus 100% electric vans such as the Renault Kangoo Z.E. – perfect for the new Ultra Low Emissions Zones.

-We've chosen 10 of the best small vans (in alphabetical order) on the market.
+We've chosen 10 of the best small vans on the market, including a couple of newcomers.
 We've also added the van lengths for each model for easy reference.